-- Students will have opportunities to add a practical component to their degree through UC’s internships, industry projects, and community campaigns with local businesses.
+- Students will have opportunities to add practical components to their degree through internships, industry projects, and community campaigns with local organisations and media.

 - With links to international partners in journalism and media studies, and a close relationship with our partner universities, UC is able to offer seminars and guest lectures from global experts each semester.
 Recent fellows came from Cardiff University, George Washington University, University of Florida, University of Helsinki, and the Danish School of Media and Journalism.